even4/stunning-adventure/README.md

 # stunning-adventure
-My dotfile repo, once I get around for seting it up.
+dotfiles, just dumped here since I use these on both Linux and FreeBSD

-This used to be the first test repository.
+This used to be the first test repository, hence the name.

-Stunning adventure?
-I let github name it automatically... cba to change it.